silknow/crawler/README.md

 The UNIPA crawler parses local files only.
 It requires a database.json along with an images folder.
 The data has to be stored in `data/unipa/resources`.

 Link to the dataset: https://www.dropbox.com/sh/a8zzv22r59q67eq/AAB4SOAGf1byLFwakYkzbcYFa?dl=0

+### Notes about Paris Musées

+The Paris Musées API requires to generate a token by following the [Paris Musées API documentation](https://www.parismuseescollections.paris.fr/fr/se-connecter-a-l-api).

+Once a token has bene obtained, add the environment variable `PARIS_MUSEES_TOKEN=<token>` (replace `<token>` with the token) before running the crawler.

 ## Development
 Add the environment variable `DEBUG=silknow:*` to also output the debug logs.